steviebolton/project-call-me-joe-band/README.md

 But the band needed to adjust their image slightly by making the website more appealing: ie.:
 Modern Clean, Happy, Fresh, Professional and lastly easy to maintain.

-new logo design with slogan
-Easy to use with the everything on one page but also a simple navigation.

 # JUST CALL ME JOE